See also Part 2: Butler, Pennsylvania and Part 3: Camp Holabird.

 As of early 2002, most of the buildings seen here have been demolished, but the smokestack has been preserved.
 See Willys Factory Demolition on CJ3B.info for the story of the gradual disappearance of the plant.

-Ron SzymanskiRetired Jeep employee Ron Szymanski, the curator of the Jeep House collection, managed to assemble these vehicles as a labor of love over the past ten years.
-He's seen here in front of the Forward Control fire engine formerly used at the once-huge Libby glass factory in Toledo.
+The late Ron Szymanski, a retired Jeep employee and at the time the curator of the Jeep House collection, managed to assemble these vehicles as a labor of love over ten years.
+He's seen here in front of the Forward Control fire engine formerly used at the once-huge Libbey glass factory in Toledo.

 We enjoyed our stay in Toledo -- Saturday evening we had visited the botanical gardens and the jazz festival.
 Sunday afternoon we tore ourselves away from the stunning Toledo Museum of Art, which is the city's great legacy from the Libby family, and drove east along the turnpike to Pennsylvania.
 We were still following the route taken sixty years ago by Karl Probst, who had headed for the American Bantam factory, after his stop in Toledo to pick up drivetrain components from the Spicer company.